Infinidat/infi.clickhouse_orm/docs/class_reference.md

 - `autocreate`: automatically create the database if it does not exist (unless in readonly mode).
 - `timeout`: the connection timeout in seconds.
 - `verify_ssl_cert`: whether to verify the server's certificate when connecting via HTTPS.
+- `log_statements`: when True, all database statements are logged.

 #### add_setting(name, value)